Misty Knight: Fictional character biography

 During the 2006 "Civil War" storyline, Misty Knight and Colleen Wing were contacted by Iron Man, Reed Richards, and Spider-Man to re-form Heroes for Hire and track down superhumans who refused to register.
 Initially hesitant, the pair eventually agree creating a team including Shang-Chi, Humbug, Orka, Black Cat, Paladin, and a new Tarantula.
 Misty was identified as one of the 142 registered superheroes who was part of the Initiative.

 After the Civil War between the superheroes ended, Iron Fist was shocked to find that Misty had sided with the Initiative as he had joined the New Avengers.
-Nevertheless when the Steel Serpent and HYDRA plotted to kill Iron Fist and destroy the seven cities of heaven (the latter unbeknownst to Steel Serpent), Misty and Colleen rushed with Luke Cage to Danny's aid.
-Later, the three helped Danny stop a terrorist attack by HYDRA on the mystical city of K'un L'un where Danny told Misty, "I love you, Misty... but I make a lousy boyfriend".
+Nevertheless, when the Steel Serpent and Hydra plotted to kill Iron Fist and destroy the seven cities of heaven (the latter unbeknownst to Steel Serpent), Misty and Colleen rushed with Luke Cage to Danny's aid.
+Later, the three helped Danny stop a terrorist attack by Hydra on the mystical city of K'un L'un where Danny told Misty, "I love you, Misty... but I make a lousy boyfriend".
 Though Danny said this, they continued a sexual relationship and finally committed to each other on his birthday, despite their disagreement over the Superhuman Registration Act.

-Returning from a mission to capture Moon-Boy during the World War Hulk storyline, Heroes for Hire arrive in New York to see that it has been taken over by the Hulk.
-After being captured by Warbound, Colleen Wing and Tarantula were offered to No-Name the Brood Queen by their possessed teammate Humbug.
+Returning from a mission to capture Moon-Boy during the "World War Hulk" storyline, Heroes for Hire arrive in New York to see that it has been taken over by the Hulk.
+After being captured by the Warbound, Colleen Wing and Tarantula were offered to No-Name the Brood Queen by their possessed teammate Humbug.
 Misty makes a deal with Paladin to take Moon-Boy (whom Colleen had become attached to) to find both Colleen and Tarantula after their capture.
 When Misty and the other heroes come to save them, Colleen is in traumatic shock from the torture she endured; she is further agitated when Moon-Boy is taken into custody by Paladin.
 Colleen, deeply upset by her friend's actions, leaves the group as a result.
 Heroes for Hire itself has disbanded permanently in the aftermath of this.
 Misty becomes depressed due to her actions that led to the breakup of the group.
 Iron Man later comes to her to enlist her aid in stopping the Hulk's remaining robots; through this, she was able to move past her mistakes.

 Misty and Danny move in with each other in Harlem.
 Danny proposes to Misty and she accepts, after that she tells him that she is pregnant with his child.
 They have since found out that this was a false pregnancy, causing a strain on their relationship.
 They decide to move out of their apartment and live separately, but continue their relationship.